 When considering capacity of potential attachments for your forklift, it’s crucial to review the forklift’s rating at its load center, which determines how much weight the machine can safely lift.
-This will also determine what is possible when attempting to build and implementing longer, high-capacity attachments.
+This will also determine what is possible when attempting to build and implementing longer, high-capacity attachments like forklift fork extensions.

 Since forklifts are rated at a load center, the further out you want to lift, the lower the capacity becomes.
-A 5,000-lb. capacity forklift will lift that much weight up to 48-inch forks (with a 24-inch load center) but going out to 60 inches (with a 30-inch load center), for example, drops the capacity to 4,000 pounds.
+A 5,000 lb. capacity forklift will lift that much weight up to 48-inch forks (with a 24-inch load center) but going out to 60 inches (with a 30-inch load center), for example, drops the capacity to 4,000 lbs.

 The weight capacity of a forklift attachment is tied to what is known as the Maximum Load Moment, which is when the load center distance increases, changing the weight distribution, and as a result, the amount of weight a truck can carry under those conditions.
 Increasing the load center distance too far can cause a forklift to tip.

 Load Moment is the product of the object’s weight multiplied by the object’s distance from the fulcrum, which is a fixed point that acts as the pivot point.
 On a sit-down counterbalanced forklift, the fulcrum or pivot point is the axle of the front wheels.
 It is this product, or Load Moment, which determines how much overturning force is being applied to the forklift.